-Ragi is one of the super food for babies as it’s rich in Iron & calcium.
-I usually make ragi porridge with this homemade sprouted ragi powder.
+Ragi is one of the super food for babies as it’s rich in Iron & Calcium.
+I usually make plain ragi porridge with this homemade sprouted ragi powder.
 When I posted this Apple suji kheer it was a super hit and liked by many readers.
-So I experimented the apple combo with ragi too and finally ended up with this ragi halwa.
+So I experimented the same apple combo with ragi too and finally ended up with this ragi apple halwa.
 To my surprise it turned out super yummy and my little doll loved it too.

 - Ragi Flour - 2 tbsp

 - Apple - 2 small sized apple or 1 big apple

 - Organic Jaggery powder/dates syrup - 1 tsp (optional)

 - Homemade Ghee - ½ tsp